Nanyte25/Glitchtipcli/README.md

 ```

-## To a containerized version of Glitchtip and Push to Docker Hub
+## To build a containerized version of Glitchtip commandline tool and Push to Docker Hub

 ### Build image
 *(If you want to develop yourself)*